Cyb3rNet/GudTril/README.md

 ## API Limitation

 I've even implemented a counter as the base curl class for limiting the the number of requests to less than 60 per minute as mentioned in the documentation.
-The script aborts with an **exit(1)** if 60 or more requests within a minute have been made.
+The script throws an **Exception** if 60 or more requests within a minute have been made.

 ## Tests